Electronic Frontier Foundation: Publications

 EFF publishes through several outlets such as the online periodical EFFector, as well as its websites, blogs, and on social networking services.

 EFF's first book was published in 1993 as The Big Dummy's Guide to the Internet, a beginners' how-to manual by contracted technical writer Adam Gaffin, and made available for free download in many formats.
 MIT Press published it in paperback form in 1994 as Everybody's Guide to the Internet (ISBN 9780262571050).
 The online edition was updated regularly throughout the 1990s and early 2000s, and translated into dozens of languages.

 The organization's second book, Protecting Yourself Online (ISBN 9780062515124), an overview of digital civil liberties, was written in 1998 by technical writer Robert B. Gelman and EFF Communications Director Stanton McCandlish, and published by HarperCollins.

 A third book, Cracking DES: Secrets of Encryption Research, Wiretap Politics & Chip Design (ISBN 9781565925205), focusing on EFF's DES Cracker project, was published the same year by O'Reilly Media.

 A digital book, Pwning Tomorrow, an anthology of speculative fiction, was produced in 2015 as part of EFF's 25th anniversary activities, and includes contributions from 22 writers, including Charlie Jane Anders, Paolo Bacigalupi, Lauren Beukes, David Brin, Pat Cadigan, Cory Doctorow, Neil Gaiman, Eileen Gunn, Kameron Hurley, James Patrick Kelly, Ramez Naam, Annalee Newitz, Hannu Rajaniemi, Rudy Rucker, Lewis Shiner, Bruce Sterling, and Charles Yu.

 The Electronic Frontier Foundation's blog, DeepLinks, is a major section of its main website at EFF.org.

 The EFF sent a video message of support to global grassroots movement CryptoParty.

+How to Fix the Internet (podcast)

+EFF's How to Fix the Internet podcast won a 2024 Anthem Award.